Building-acoustics-TU-Eindhoven/Diffusion/doc/Finite Volume Method Use.md

 # Finite Volume Method Use

 ## Requirements
-1. Download and install Anaconda or download and install any Python software IDE you prefer
+1. Download and install Anaconda or download and install any preferred Python software IDE;
-2. Clone/Fork this repository to a folder of your preference
+2. Clone/Fork this repository to a folder of your preference;
-3. Open the Main files through the preferred IDE and test the software
+3. Open the Main files through the preferred IDE and test the software;
-4. Download and install SketchUp from [SketchUp website](https://www.sketchup.com/plans-and-pricing/sketchup-free)
+4. Download and install SketchUp from [SketchUp website](https://www.sketchup.com/plans-and-pricing/sketchup-free);
-5. Download and install g-mesh from [G-mesh website](https://gmsh.info/)
+5. Download and install g-mesh from [G-mesh website](https://gmsh.info/);
-6. Install the Meshkit extension of SketchUp from the extension warehouse
+6. Install the Meshkit extension of SketchUp from the extension warehouse.

 ## Libraries
 To properly run the software, the following libraries are needed: